geo-data/cesium-terrain-builder/README.md

 Ensure [GDAL](http://www.gdal.org) >= 2.0.0 is installed.
 At the time of writing this is not a stable release so you may need to use a nightly build or to build the source directly from version control.
+Specifically, you will need a version of trunk that has added the min,max,med,q1 and q3 resampling algorithms.
+In the subversion repository this is commit 28717 and on the GitHub mirror this is 0a90a34.

 ### Build requirements